irishes/Orion-Repository/README.md

 **Important: When the conda enviornament install asks you if you would like to add the conda path to your .bashrc file, you must put yes to give the main command line access to your conda commands.
-If you fail to do so you will not be able to use the activate.sh script because `conda activate ENV_NAME` will not be found by the .bash and the server will not start**

 All the above can be achieved by follow the github install